Bills can be stressful – so managing them effectively is a great way of getting peace of mind.

 Make sure you pay your bills on time

-Make sure your bills are organised.
-If you don't use Direct Debits, you could set calendar reminders so you won’t forget when each one is due.
+If you haven’t automated all your payments, make sure your bills are organised, and set a calendar reminder so you won’t forget when each one is due.
 That way, it's easier to make sure they don't mount up.
 You'll also avoid any late payment charges if you pay on time.

 If you have paper bills, it's a good idea to keep them all together.

 Remember also to make sure you've got enough in your account to cover your bills.
-That way, you’ll avoid any overdraft charges.
+That could help you to avoid any overdraft charges.

 Check all your bills carefully.
 That's the best way to spot mistakes and keep an eye on whether any bills are going up, or down.